david-fisher/320-F19-Track-II/README.md

 **Cloud Set Up:**

 * Route 53:
-  * Register your own custom domain name, Ex: www.orchardwatch.com
+  * Register your own custom domain name (ex: www.orchardwatch.com)
   * Routes user requests through CloudFront to S3 where our static website is hosted
   * Connects users to our internal infrastructure   * Annual cost for domain name, and monthly costs for hosted zones
    * $12 a year for our domain, and $0.50 a month because we have one hosted zone